nemo794/nisar-crevasse/docs/LIMITATIONS.md

 ## 1. The headline numbers describe one place

-Spatial-block OOF 0.932 is honest for the ground it was measured on.
+Spatial-block OOF 0.932 is honest for the ground it was measured on — but read item 8 for what the blocking does and does not control.
 That ground is a single NISAR frame.

 `025_019` and `025_091` are **both ascending track 140, frame 4005**, five days apart, with 82% bounding-box overlap.
 So the two leave-one-granule-out numbers (0.921, 0.943) look like